JetBrains/kotlin/spec-docs/dynamic-types.md

 Discussion:
 - we could tweak inference so that it takes `dynamic` as a bound for all type variables whose containing type has a dynamic bound, but it's hard to be sure it's worth the while

+## Notes

+- dynamic types are not supported on the JVM back-end